dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 This guide will demonstrate how to:

-- Create a GitHub Codespace using a template provided by dbt Labs.
+- Create an online development environment using a template provided by dbt Labs.
    - This sets up a fully functional dbt environment with an operational and executable project.
 The codespace automatically connects to the DuckDB database and loads a year's worth of data from our fictional Jaffle Shop café, which sells food and beverages in several US cities.
    - For additional information, refer to the [README](https://github.com/gwenwindflower/octocatalog) for the Jaffle Shop template.
 It includes instructions on how to do this, along with animated GIFs.
 - Run any dbt command from the environment’s terminal.
 - Generate a larger dataset for the Jaffle Shop café (for example, 5 years of data instead of just one).

+You can learn [dbt Learn courses](https://learn.getdbt.com) through high-quality courses and workshops.

 ### Related content